 - Benchmark your water use and water efficiency plans.

-- Enhance your reputation by using the new Water Standard
+- Enhance your reputation by using the Carbon Trust Standard for Water logo.

 - Reduce exposure to water scarcity.